Sacred Fools Theater Company

-The Sacred Fools Theater Company is a Los Angeles-based theatre company and nonprofit organization.
-Founded in January 1997, it's a member organization of the LA Stage Alliance.
+The Sacred Fools Theater Company is a Los Angeles–based theatre company and nonprofit organization.
+Founded in January 1997, the company is a member organization of the LA Stage Alliance.

 For 18 years the company resided at 660 N. Heliotrope in The Heliotrope Theatre.
 In January 2016 they moved to The Broadwater Studio, a multi-theater complex at 1078 Lillian Way, Los Angeles.

 Organization

 Sacred Fools is governed partly by a non-dues paying company and partly by a traditional board of directors.
 A three-person Artistic Committee is elected each season from by the company, and also a three-person membership committee.
 The board of directors oversees business matters.
 Sacred Fools has an open door policy and does not restrict directors to casting actors from within the company.
-Sacred Fools is a primarily volunteer-run organization.
+Sacred Fools is a primarily volunteer-run organization, and say they are "100% democratically-led."

-The incoming Artistic Directors for Season 20 (2016-2017) are Bryan Bellomo, Danielle Ozymandias, and Alicia Conway Rock.
-The current Artistic Directors for Season 19 (2015-2016) are Bryan Bellomo, Paul Plunkett and Vanessa Claire Stewart.

-For Season 16 (2012-2013), the Artistic Directors were Alyssa Preston, Leon Russom, and French Stewart.
-For Season 17 (2013-2014), the Artistic Directors are Rebecca Larsen, Jonas Oppenheim, and Ben Rock.
-For Season 18 (2014-2015), the Artistic Directors were Tifanie McQueen, Guy Picot, and Ben Rock.
+For Season 16 (2012–2013), the artistic directors were Alyssa Preston, Leon Russom, and French Stewart.
+For Season 17 (2013–2014), the artistic directors were Rebecca Larsen, Jonas Oppenheim, and Ben Rock.
+For Season 18 (2014–2015), the artistic directors were Tifanie McQueen, Guy Picot, and Ben Rock.
+For Season 19 (2015–2016), the artistic directors were Bryan Bellomo, Paul Plunkett and Vanessa Claire Stewart.
+For Season 20 (2016–2017), the artistic directors were Bryan Bellomo, Danielle Ozymandias, and Alicia Conway Rock.
+For its 25th season (2021-2022), the artistic directors were Scott Golden, Marc Antonio Pritchett and Vanessa Stewart.
+As of summer 2024, Padraic Duffy was the company's managing director, with Scott Leggett serving as producing director/interim artistic director.